What to know about sulfa allergies

 For hives, a rash, or itching, a doctor may prescribe antihistamines or corticosteroids.

-If a person experiences any respiratory symptoms, such as wheezing, they may require a drug called a bronchodilator that helps to widen the air passages to and from the lungs.
+If a person experiences any respiratory symptoms, such as wheezing, they may need a drug called a bronchodilator.
+This helps to widen the air passages between the lungs.

 It is vital to treat the symptoms of anaphylaxis or Stevens-Johnson syndrome as medical emergencies when they occur.